HOSPITAL

 Mail on Sunday

-For Series 4 I made a film (episode 2) about the difficulties brain injury patients face in accessing rehabilitation, with rehab beds in increasingly short supply.
+For Series 4 I made a film called WAR IN THE MIND about the difficulties brain injury patients face in accessing rehabilitation, with rehab beds in increasingly short supply.
 At the Walton Centre in Liverpool (the country’s only dedicated specialist neurological hospital trust) I met Sophie, an impressive young woman who had found herself on intensive care for 18 months after a dangerous and inexplicable swelling of her brain, and who was desperate to get home.
 I also filmed with Tom, who sustained a brain injury in a car crash and who frequently challenged staff on his ward by trying to escape.

-For Series 5 I returned to Liverpool and concentrated on filming unusual stories in the city’s main A&E department at the Royal Liverpool Hospital (episodes 2&5).
-I observed the trust making the difficult decision to ban a repeat-attender from A&E, and filmed the devastating story of an amputee made homeless because of the social housing crisis.
-In the edit, I then cut a film (episode 6) about patients with Functional Neurological Disorder (FND), a little-known and chronically underfunded condition, which was well-received by the medical community.
+For Series 5 I returned to Liverpool and concentrated on filming unusual stories in the city’s main A&E department at the Royal Liverpool Hospital, making a film called FREE FOR ALL? which features the hospital trust making the difficult decision to ban a repeat-attender from A&E, and the devastating story of an amputee made homeless because of the social housing crisis.